Mother's Day

 Close family members, such as sisters, mothers, and mothers-in-law, might opt to give the mom-to-be a card or small present, Gottsman adds.
 For other cases, like friends or coworkers, it's a judgment call. “[For gift-giving], there has to be some kind of relationship between the two of you,” she says.
 “If you wouldn't normally give a gift to that person — for instance, a neighbor — I'd pass.”

-What give a pregnant mom for Mother’s Day
+What to give a pregnant mom for Mother’s Day

 A word to spouses and partners: When in doubt, go with the gift.
 A survey conducted by a branch of Eric Mower & Associates found that almost 60% of first-time expectant moms anticipated getting a Mother's Day present, presumably from the one who helped them become parents in the first place.
-For example, after my husband and I discussed if we both agreed that I was technically a “mom” even though the baby wasn’t out yet, he surprised me by taking us to a really fancy restaurant we’d never ever go to otherwise — and never be able to go to again now that we have a toddler.
+For example, my husband surprised me on my “first” Mother’s Day when I was pregnant by taking us to a really fancy restaurant we’d never ever go to otherwise — and might never be able to go to again now that we have a toddler.

 If going out to a fancy dinner doesn’t sound celebratory, what kind of present would be appropriate?
 “It's a day for mothers, so it doesn’t have to be a baby gift,” says Whitmore.
-She suggests getting a pregnant person a gift certificate for a restaurant or a bookstore that the expecting parent loves, or even a massage or a day of pampering.
-Gottsman agrees, adding “A mother or mother-in-law could give a card saying ‘We're looking forward to meeting our grandchild,’ along with a gift card for a manicure.”
+She suggests getting a pregnant person a gift certificate for a restaurant or a bookstore that they love, or even a massage or a day of pampering.
+Gottsman agrees, adding “A mother or mother-in-law could give a card saying, ‘We're looking forward to meeting our grandchild,’ along with a gift card for a manicure.”

 Remember, too, that Mother’s Day won't be your only opportunity to honor the mom-to-be.
 “Pregnant women have celebrations of their own: Baby showers,” says Gottsman.
 “But if you have a relationship with them, a maternal bond, you can honor them on Mother's Day because they're pregnant.”